-Chicago dermatologist Jordan C. Carqueville, MD says skin will likely feel dehydrated after the treatment, and therefore will require intense moisture in order to heal.
+Chicago dermatologist Jordan C. Carqueville, MD says skin will likely feel dehydrated after microneedling, and therefore will require intense moisture in order to heal.
+However, not just any moisturizer will do.
 “After the procedure, I recommend applying a hyaluronic acid serum or emollients, such as petrolatum or lanolin ointment, for two to three days.
 After a few days, it is OK to resume regular moisturizers as tolerated.”

 Pinpoint bleeding isn’t uncommon.

 According to Dr. Blyumin-Karasik, it’s normal for there to be some pinpoint bleeding on the skin from having the needles inserted into the skin.
 “Because some microneedling treatments are more invasive, like Infini, we use topical numbing, local anesthetic with mesoneedles, and oral or IV sedation,” adds Dr. Reichel.

 You might notice some slight peeling or shedding.

 New York dermatologist Sapna Palep, MD says skin can exfoliate for up to a week post-treatment, which may result in some very mild peeling.
 But don’t worry: “This is a good sign, because it’s shows cell turnover and new skin being generated,” she adds.

 Dr. Blyumin-Karasik says this exfoliation will likely begin the day after your treatment and make skin look a little dull.
 “The skin becomes pink and sandy-dry and starts gradually exfoliating for the next few days,” she explains.